christianjianelli/yaai/docs/ollama/system_instructions.md

-# yaai - ABAP AI tools - System Instructions - OpenAI
+# yaai - ABAP AI tools - System Instructions - Ollama

 ## Overview

 System instructions (also known as "system prompts") are special messages provided to a Large Language Model (LLM) to guide its behavior, tone, or constraints during a conversation.
-In ABAP AI, you can pass system instructions to the LLM using the `set_system_instructions` method of the `ycl_aai_openai` class.
+In ABAP AI, you can pass system instructions to the LLM using the `set_system_instructions` method of the `ycl_aai_ollama` class.

 ## Purpose